The Study China Programme offers students a unique opportunity to experience Chinese life, culture, language and business.

 What does the Programme offer?

-Each programme includes a Chinese university accredited Chinese language course and academic module along with cultural classes, visits and excursions.
-All academic modules are the equivalent of a level 4, first year undergraduate course.
+Each programme includes a Chinese university accredited Chinese language course and cultural classes, visits and excursions.
+You will participate in a series of lectures regarding employment and scholarship opportunities and doing business in China.

 Please note: You will not receive the HSK qualification on completion of 40 hours of language classes.
 In order to complete the HSK qualification you would need to register to complete the examination at a Confucius Institute in the UK.

-You will be introduced to Chinese culture through a variety of classes which may include Tai Chi, calligraphy or traditional music.
+You will be introduced to Chinese culture through a variety of actitivites which may include Tai Chi, calligraphy,home family visit, or traditional music.

 Visits and Excursions:

-Previous trips have included visits to the Beijing Opera, a night cruise on the Huangpu River, acrobatics displays, visits to the tea museum, silk factory and other local points of interest.
+Previous trips have included a river night cruise, acrobatics display, tea museum, silk factory and other local points of interest in the locality.
 These provide insight to everyday life in your temporary home, and allow you to develop a deeper understanding of the local and national culture.